 Gourmand: 10" (25cm) gives 35 - 40 slices

 Placing your order

-I need a minimum of five days' lead time to prepare a cake for you, please - I make every bake to order from scratch, source fresh ingredients for each bake, and my kids can't look after themselves just yet...or so they claim.
+I need a minimum of five days' lead time to prepare a custom cake for you, please - I make every bake to order, often sourcing fresh ingredients or making specific elements from scratch, and my kids can't look after themselves just yet...or so they claim.
 There's always a chance I can make you something last minute - it'll incur a £25 rush charge but if you're in a cake emergency situation, I'll try my best!

 For wedding cakes and dessert tables, please get in touch at least 6 weeks before your event, so we can speak to discuss, design and I can send tasting box or two as needs be.
 To ensure the flavours are to your tastes, I ask anyone ordering a wedding cake or dessert table to purchase a taster box for £25 of your shortlisted flavours to be sent to you by post. £15 will be redeemable against your final balance if you choose Den to cater your special occasion.